 Data Center Initiatives to Respond to Climate Change

-Companies are currently required to follow two measures: mitigation measures to suppress the progress of global warming by reducing greenhouse gas emissions, such as CO2, and adaption measures to prepare for natural disasters associated with climate change.
+Companies are required to take two types of measures to cope with climate change: “mitigation” measures to suppress the progress of global warming by reducing greenhouse gas emissions, such as CO2, and “adaptation” measures to prepare for natural disasters associated with climate change.

-Our data centers support customers with highly-efficient, disaster-resistant, robust facilities and energy-saving operations.
+Our data centers support customers to reduce greenhouse gas emissions through highly-efficient, disaster-resistant, robust facilities and energy-saving operations.

 Contributions to Reducing the Environmental Impact: Green IT Promotion

-The major cause of CO2 emissions in data centers is power consumption from the use of air conditioners to cool IT equipment and servers.
-In response, we promote the reduction of power consumption using a variety of measures, such as introducing energy-saving equipment and efficient free cooling chiller, adopting open-air cooling (free cooling) during winter, and finely controlling air conditioning.
+The major cause of CO2 emissions in data centers is power consumption from the use of IT equipment and air conditioners to cool servers.
+In response, we promote the reduction of power consumption using a variety of measures, such as introducing energy-efficient IT equipment and efficient free cooling chiller, adopting open-air cooling (free cooling) during winter, and finely controlling air conditioning.

 Each of our data centers quantitatively manages power usage effectiveness through the PUE index published by the Green Grid, an industrial association in the U.S. that promotes energy saving in data centers.